 Why We Chose These Running Shoes For Our Review

 In many ways, running shoes are the sports cars of the fitness world.
-They’re complicated “machines” that offer high-performance but also must stand up to the rigors of their designated task.
-And there’s so much that goes into designing a good running shoe: factors such as weight, durability, stability, cushioning, breathability – we could list several more.
+They’re complicated “machines” that offer high performance but also must stand up to the rigors of their designated task.
+There’s so much that goes into designing a good running shoe: factors such as weight, durability, stability, cushioning, breathability – we could list several more.